erdelp/inception-tuto/README.md

-# 42 Project: DigitalOcean Setup with GitHub Student Pack
+# 42 Inception: DigitalOcean Setup with GitHub Student Pack

 ## Getting Free $200 Credit on DigitalOcean
 If you're a student, you can get **$200 in free credit** for DigitalOcean through the GitHub Student Developer Pack: